Borneo Rain Forest Discovery Centre – Sepilok, Sabah. Don’t miss it!

 I tend to spend my time planning and not becoming to anal as to what we’ll do when we get somewhere.
 I obviously have a basic idea on the outline of time in a place but I like to discover things after I arrive at a destination and just love surprises.
 I am convinced if I planned in too much detail I might not get those wonderful surprises and that would negatively impact my travel experiences.

-Beyond the exhibition hall there are extensive grounds to walk around.
-This is primary rain forest with a mind boggling range of plants and tree species.
+Beyond the exhibition hall, there are extensive grounds to walk around.
+This is a primary rain forest with a mind-boggling range of plants and tree species.
 To get a real experience of the rain forest there is a raised walkway that takes you high up into the canopy.
-The height of the tropical trees themselves is amazing, and here in Sabah you will find the tallest tropical trees in the world.
+The height of the tropical trees themselves is amazing, and here in Sabah, you will find the tallest tropical trees in the world.
 The tallest tree discovered to date, in the genus Shorea, is in the Sabah’s relatively untouched Danum Valley – it is a towering 94.1 metres (nearly 309-foot).

 We were lucky enough to have on our visit a guide, Kenneth, who was an expert on the birds of Borneo and he had bought along a spotting scope.
-He was able to point out different species, from small song birds to larger raptors (eagles and hawks).
-Some of these birds, such as the bee eaters were stunning.
-Probably the most spectacular of the birds is the rhinoceros hornbill, which are easy to identify in flight (it helps they are huge) as they look prehistoric and by their call.
+He was able to point out different species, from small songbirds to larger raptors (eagles and hawks).
+Some of these birds, such as the bee-eaters were stunning.
+Probably the most spectacular of the birds is the rhinoceros hornbill, which is easy to identify in flight (it helps they are huge) as they look prehistoric and by their call.
 We were also lucky to see these flying around the Sepilok Nature Resort.

 If you do visit Sepilok please take the time to visit the RDC and spend a good couple of hours exploring!